 For years, Jo Sinopoli's property has been the place to funnel unwanted water out of Glen Ellyn to the East Branch of the DuPage River.
 Although flushing the water through his property benefits a majority of other residents, the water has led to the deterioration of his property.
-Sinopoli became even more concerned when village officials approved a new project in July 2011 to alleviate flooding by steering more water through his property to Perry's Pond and onto the DuPage River.
+Sinopoli became even more concerned when village officials approved a to alleviate flooding by steering more water through his property to Perry's Pond and onto the DuPage River.

 After voicing his concerns to village officials the two groups were able to reach a compromise.
 Village officials approved the purchase of the channel at his property, 725 Riford Rd., for $59,000 and in turn will rehabiliate the eroded area to continue funnel water away from Glen Ellyn.
 Additional work on the area will cost $100,000.
 There will be no restrictions on the amount of water that will flow through the channel unless the village fails to maintain the channel and the Sinopoli property is damaged.
 Then the Sinopoli's could demand a flow restriction of 37 cubic feet per second.